-Advertising agency Friendship works together with brands in order to make their communication and advertising better, more fun and above all more interesting.
-Friendship acts as an ideas factory that ensures that marketing budgets are used in a more useful and sustainable way.
+Advertising agency Friendship works together with brands in order to make their communication and advertising better, fun and above all very interesting.
+Friendship acts as an idea factory and ensures that marketing budgets are used in a useful and sustainable way.

 Time for change

 A global pandemic may not seem like the best time to reinvent yourself as a brand.
 People aren't as open to change as they normally would.
 But it's the risks you take now, that will make sure your brand grows in the next couple of weeks, months, even years.
 During this crisis Friendship started looking for new collaborations with clients and this led to the creation of their own FMCG brands.
 They will soon launch their own chocolate paste.
 Friendship knows that this is a risky move, but when you're a good marketer it's a calculated risk.
 Let's just say it's an experiment in creativity.